Mining engineers plan, prepare, design and manage the development of opencast (above ground) or underground mines.

 - natural resource engineering.

-- able to remain calm in emergencies, and work well under pressure
+- remaining calm in emergencies, and working under pressure

-- able to act on their own initiative, and as part of a team
+- acting on their own initiative, and as part of a team

 Communication skills are very important, especially writing skills, because you need to write your plans in a way that everybody can understand.

-Mining engineers need to be reasonably fit as they may spend a lot of time walking at mine sites.
+Mining engineers need to be reasonably fit as they may need to work underground and inspect heavy equipment.

 Find out more about training